tuvo1106/banksy_trading_co/README.md

 ## Features

-- Users can be authenticated using Google Sign In or by creating a new account
+- Users can be authenticated using Google Sign-In or by creating a new account
 - Cart data persists throughout browser sessions using localStorage
 - Payments are handled via external Stripe API
 - Clothing/accessory models are stored in Mongo and retrieved dynamically